 Dashboard UX Template

 Improve Dashboard UX!
-We’ll show you how to create contextual help using VBA!
-Then, we’ll show you how to improve the user experience.
+We’ll show you how to create contextual help using VBA and then how to improve the user experience.
 Build elegant screen tips step-by-step.

 First, we will explain how to add useful contextual help to our spreadsheet.
-Then, how to boost user experience using an interactive help system?
+Then, we will discuss how to boost user experience using an interactive help system.

 You will find the answers to this question after reading the following tutorial.
 You are looking for a solution for another business issue that can interest many Excel users or managers.
 Take a look at our dashboard templates!